-Why I Love This Vanilla Ice Cream Recipe
+Why You’ll Love This Recipe

+- Secret Ingredient – You can make thick, creamy ice cream by whisking softened cream cheese into the base mix.
 The flavor of the cream cheese does not come through, but the smooth, creamy texture does make a difference.
 Omitting the cream cheese won’t harm the recipe; it will still be delicious!

-Can You Use Milk Instead of Heavy Cream
+Can You Use Milk Instead of Heavy Cream?

 Heavy cream and whole milk make the best thick, creamy textured ice cream.
 This recipe uses both, but whole milk can be substituted for heavy cream.
 The ice cream will have a thinner, icier texture vs. a silky, thickened texture.

-Tips for a Perfect Vanilla Ice Cream Recipe
+Tips for a Perfect Homemade Cream Recipe

 - Whisking – This ice cream base is whisked instead of heated to preserve the nutritional value of raw milk.
 If you are using pasteurized milk and cream or don’t mind heating your milk, you can heat the milk and cream in step 2 to dissolve the sugar.
 This will be easier to incorporate the sugar, but your ice cream base will take longer to chill.

 - Chill Mix-ins – Be sure all mix-ins are cold!
 Adding warm or even room-temperature ingredients to your churned ice cream can cause it to melt in spots.
-To prevent ice crystals from forming, chill mix-ins thoroughly before adding.
+To prevent ice crystals from forming, chill or freeze mix-ins thoroughly before adding.

 - Container and Beaters – Thoroughly chill the container and beaters you will churn the ice cream in so the ice cream mixture has the coldest start possible.
-It will help it set up and harden faster.
+This will help it set up and harden faster.

-Vanilla Ice Cream Recipe Variations
+Homemade Vanilla Ice Cream Recipe Variations

 Ice Cream Mix-Ins